Interested in Baby Bonds? ECPCA Has You Covered

 Introduction to Baby Bonds & CA’s Hope Accounts

 One of End Child Poverty California’s key legislative requests during 2022–and a topic that the GRACE team is championing–is the HOPE for Children Act.
 This request regards the establishment of Hope Accounts for California youth that are experiencing economic insecurity due to the pandemic and also those that have been involved with the child welfare system.

 What will Hope Accounts Do?
 This proposal will create California’s first “baby bond program,” or trust fund accounts for foster youth in long term care and children orphaned by COVID-19.
-We are requesting a one-time $357M investment to establish trust funds for these vulnerable children.

 Unlike their peers, these children–and other low-income California youth–do not have the cushion of parent or family wealth to rely on when they become adults.
 This makes it even harder for our young adults to finance an education, buy a house, start a business, and make other moves that would allow them to move out of poverty and into long-term financial stability for themselves AND their families.